Skip to main content

 FieldDescription

-NameThe recipe name
+NameThe recipe name — required

 Default issue storageOptional fallback storage for the whole recipe

-Recipe Lines
+Recipe lines

 Line typeMeaning